TheTechRobo/rsync-tool/README.md

 - open your terminal
 - pico rsync.sh
 - modify rsync.sh for the source & destination paths
-- Ctrl-X
-- type y and then enter
+- Ctrl-X; then type y and then enter
 - chmod +x rsync.sh
 - ./rsync.sh
-- you will need to run it whenever you want to sync it, it is not continuous
+- it is continuous; to stop, close the terminal

 # Making it Easier